LibrariesHacked/librarieshacked-web-content/articles/libraryrankings.md

 - Access to computers
 - Number of public/academic/school libraries, and number of volumes in public libraries

-The data used for libraries looks familiar, and [turns out to be](http://www.ccsu.edu/wmln/dataSources.html) the OCLC global library statistics.
+The data used for libraries [turns out to be](http://www.ccsu.edu/wmln/dataSources.html) the OCLC global library statistics.
 The method used to rank the countries is to take those measures from the OCLC data, and adjust for population size.
 A key missing measure is number of librarians, which doesn't appear to be considered so important.

 The data sources and methodology used is very open.
 The specific rankings for libraries are listed at [Library rankings](http://www.ccsu.edu/wmln/library.html).